luismIT12/configure-ad/README.md

 # Configuring On-Premises Active Directory Within Azure Virtual Machines

 ## Project Summary
-This project follows the CourseCareers IT Support curriculum and demonstrates how to configure an on-premises-style Active Directory environment using Microsoft Azure virtual machines.
+This project follows IT Support curriculum and demonstrates how to configure an on-premises-style Active Directory environment using Microsoft Azure virtual machines.
 The lab simulates a traditional enterprise network by deploying a domain controller, creating users and groups, and joining a client computer to the domain.

 This project highlights foundational Windows Server and identity management skills used in real-world IT environments.